T-Mobile launches eSIM for the iPhone XR, XS and XS Plus

 Following in the footsteps of AT&T and Verizon, T-Mobile now supports Apple's eSIM technology, which lets customers activate a phone plan remotely and maintain two active lines simultaneously.

-T-Mobile customers can now activate a second line through the T-Mobile iPhone app.
+T-Mobile customers can now activate a second line on the iPhone XS, iPhone XS Max or iPhone XR through the T-Mobile eSIM app.
 They're restricted to one of three prepaid phone service plans, however:

 - T-Mobile ONE Prepaid: includes 30 days of unlimited voice, text, and data for $70